 The above thresholds should be considered a maximum level of contribution, with the overall amount of contribution from the Bursary Fund being assessed on a case-by-case basis.
 The Trust reserves the right to request contributions from students or parents/carers regardless of the overall household income.
-There is no set limit for the total amount of discretionary bursary that can be awarded to individual students, and the total amount will vary depending on student need.
-The award will be identified through individual assessment of actual need using the Trust's application form and accompanying evidence, as well as through discussion with the student's form tutor and course teachers.
+There is no set limit for the total amount of discretionary bursary that can be awarded to individual students, and the total amount will vary depending on the level of student need to participate in their chosen course(s).
+The award will be identified through individual assessment of actual need using the Sixth Forms application form and accompanying evidence, as well as through discussion with the student's form tutor and course teachers.